parevalo/gee-ccdc-tools/docs/lctutorial/gui.rst

    app region 1

-In addition to the API, we have created user interfaces for calculating CCDC model parameters (i.e. regression coefficients), displaying and interacting with CCDC coefficients and corresponding pixel time series, and classification of the model parameters.
-This tutorial will demonstrate the latter.
+To faciliate easy access to our API we have created a series of graphical user interfaces (GUIs) that require no coding by the user.
+These guis can be used for calculating CCDC model parameters (i.e. regression coefficients), displaying and interacting with CCDC coefficients and corresponding pixel time series, and classification of the model parameters.
+This tutorial will demonstrate the gui for creating land cover and land cover change maps.

 In this tutorial you will: